pivotal/blog/content/post/test-driven-development-for-data-science.md

         self.spark.stop()
 ~~~

 The next step is to mock the data.
 In our case since the data is small we can use it straight ahead.
-In practice if the data can have millions observations or variables, we only need to take a subset of the real data.
-The amount of data that you mock depends on the complexity of the data.
+In practice the data can have millions observations or variables, we only need to take a subset of the real data.
+The amount and kind of data that you mock depends on the complexity of the data.
 If the data is fairly homogenous then imitating a small amount is enough.
-If the data is heterogenous more mock data is needed to cover all possible cases that might break the pipeline of our model training.
+If the data is heterogenous more mock data to cover various possible cases, that might break the pipeline of our model training, will be needed.

 ~~~python
 def mock_data(self):